-[&]quot;Applications to Mr H. McCredie, Secretary of the NSW Committee, University of Sydney, NSW 2006.
+Applications to the Honorary Secretary of the NSW Committee, University of Sydney, NSW 2006.

-[†]Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.
+†Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.

-SApplications to the Registrar, Board of Architects of New South Wales, 196 Miller Street, North Sydney 2060, not later than 31 March each year.
+\$Applications to the Registrar, Board of Architects of New South Wales, 196 Miller Street, North Sydney 2060, not later than 31 March each year.